percona/cloud-tools/doc/QueryAnalytics.rst

  For *Query_time*, it is the maximum execution time for a query, for *Rows_sent*, it is the maximum rows in MySQL tables sent by a query, and so on.
-:Stddev: The standard deviation for the metric.
- The closer it is to 0, the less dispersed this metric's values are.

 Historical data for metric
 **************************